 Because of our conversation this Christmas, I was determined to show my children more diversity when it came to Santa.
 This is the reason I’m excited about some of the opportunities to meet different kinds of Santas in person around Indianapolis this holiday season, including a black Santa in Indy.

-Where to See a Black Santa in 2019
+Where to Visit a Santa of Color in Indianapolis

 Santa at The Children’s Museum of Indianapolis